Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 The Old Chapel

 There are quite a few churches in Regensburg that are part of the World Heritage Site in the Old Town.
-Each of them offers an interesting visit, if you have time.
-But I want to make particular mention of The Old Chapel, also known as the Basilica of the Nativity of our Lady.
+Each of them offers an interesting visit if you have time.
+But I want to make particular mention of The Old Chapel, also known as the Basilica of the Nativity of Our Lady.

 It was founded in the 9th century, making it the oldest Catholic church in Bavaria, although the building that is here now is from the 11th century.
 The interior was renovated in the 18th century to create a beautiful rococo interior that truly dazzles!